NUBIC/ncs_navigator_core/README.md

 Second, define a bootstrap user in `/etc/nubic/ncs/navigator.ini`.
 (See [NCS Staff Portal][] setup.)

-Finally, Core (and most of the applications in the NCS Navigator suite) use the [ncs_navigator_authority][] gem for authentication, which requires a running instance of NCS Staff Portal [ncs_staff_portal][] setup with Staff having particular roles.
+Finally, Cases (and most of the applications in the NCS Navigator suite) use the [ncs_navigator_authority][] gem for authentication, which requires a running instance of NCS Staff Portal [ncs_staff_portal][] setup with Staff having particular roles.